 No lawyer was present when police interrogated 17-year-old Yusuf Salduz after he was arrested at a protest.
 Yusuf was convicted based on evidence that the European court ruled was unfairly gathered, in breach of his right to a fair trial.
 Turkey took steps to strengthen the right of access to a lawyer in police custody.

 Oleksandr Volkov was dismissed from his role as a Supreme Court judge.
 His lawyer argued that he had been the victim of political corruption, which sought to undermine the independence of the Ukrainian judiciary.
-The Strasbourg court ruled that his dismissal had been filled with bias and manipulation, in breach of his basic rights.
+The European court ruled that his dismissal had been filled with bias and manipulation, in breach of his basic rights.
 Mr Volkov was reinstated as a Supreme Court judge in 2015.

 César Igual Coll was cleared of failing to pay family maintenance, because he was unemployed and had no money.
 However, his case went to appeal.
 The appeal court held no public hearing and no evidence was taken from him.
 Nevertheless, César was convicted and sentenced to jail.
 The European court ruled that he had been denied a fair hearing.
 Changes were made to protect fair trials in Spain.